meisenlab/wetlab/README.md

     - do the stuff! edit, add files, delete files, ... the normal stuff
     - make sure to add and commit changes and push them to your forked repo
 - merge your changed repo with the original eiselab/wetlab repo
-    - on github, make a pull request.
+    - on github, make a pull request -
+        - go into the forked repo
+        - click pull request (underneath the clone/download green button)
+        - then click the "create pull request" green button
+        - Write a little message about what you changed!
+    - Eisen lab members who are owners of the Repo approve changes.